CravenWarrior3/CravenWarrior3/README.md

 # <img src="images/zucchini.png" alt="Zucchini" width="256">
-Working on my Master's in Computer Science at Florida Polytechnic University.
+Working on my master's in computer science at Florida Polytechnic University.
 Hoping to find a company that will hire me so that I don't have to start my own.

 ## Projects
-Too many
+Too many ideas and not enough time to work on them all

+Current/active projects:
+- Game engine
+- Editor for the engine
+- VR file browser
+- TIS-100 emulator
+- Wii BASIC interpreter

 ## Programming
 ![Firefox](https://img.shields.io/badge/Firefox-FF7139?style=for-the-badge&logo=Firefox-Browser&logoColor=white)